F11 - Full screen

 Also, Copyright © 2005, Memory-Map Europe, with permission.

-This walk was accessed via the A38 from Plymouth, Newton Abbot/Widecombe turn-off and following the road for Widecombe to the Hemsworthy Gate car park, the P symbol with a yellow cross on the map.
+This walk was accessed via the A38 from Plymouth, Newton Abbot/Widecombe turn-off and following the road for Widecombe to the Hemsworthy Gate car park, the P ssymbol with a yellow cross on the map.

 Statistics